One second, two seconds,…., five seconds, still loading?

 And only a CDN can rescue you from this problem.
 The CDN aka content delivery network, delivers your web content from different data centers around the world.

 Whenever someone visits your website, CDN will load the website data from the closest data center.
-Using a CDN is extremely helpful if your visitors are located all around the world.
+Using a CDN is extremely helpful to improve site speed if your visitors are located all around the world.
 You can use Cloudflare or Bunny CDN as the daily driver of your website.

 Page caching is one of the best things to do for speeding up your Elementor website.
 If your host doesn’t already do it for your website, you must do it manually.